pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 }
 {% endhighlight %}

 The rest of the program stays virtually unchanged.
+We'll run the test alone -- comment out the test for `Point` in `main ()` and leave only the new one.
+This will remove any possible effects one test can have on another.
 Here is the result:

     # java -server Life
-           Hash_Long: time for 10000:  3910  3901  3887: 2572.7 frames/sec
+           Hash_Long: time for 10000:  4290  4237  4273: 2340.3 frames/sec

 What a surprise!
 The performance got worse.
 What went wrong?
 It seems very unlikely that operations with `long`, even boxed as `Long`, are slower than with our `Point` class.
 The general structure of the program is the same.
 What is the difference?